 There’s nothing quite like the thrill of getting close to someone you adore, breathing the same air, leaning in for a kiss.
 When we dream about a kiss, we tend to imagine sweet pleasant scents in the air to match the sweet pleasant imagery we’ve conjured up.
 Fresh, sweet breath is pretty much a prerequisite when imagining a perfect kiss.
 More than just kissing, real or imagined, pretty much all human interactions are a little more pleasant when everyone involved has pleasant breath.
 Bad breath is the antithesis of a benefit for living in and interacting with society at large.

 Scrubbing your breath clean might seem like the sole domain of chemical washes and oral care products specifically aimed at reducing bad-breath small.
 It’s way too easy to think of food as causing bad breath.
 We’ve all likely run into the unpleasant phenomenon known as garlic breath.
-But, did you know there is some food that can actually help reduce the bad breath smell and/or improve good breath smells?
+But, did you know there are some foods that can actually help reduce the bad breath smell and/or improve good breath smells?

 Yogurt is marketed these days as having numerous health benefits.
 It’s believed to be good for digestive health; it’s sometimes touted as part of a weight-loss solution.
 It’s also high in calcium, which may help strengthen tooth enamel.
 In addition to all the other dietary claims to fame, it appears that yogurt can help clean up bad breath, too.
 According to a study done in Japan, eating about 3 ounces of sugarless (plain) yogurt daily reduces the number of volatile sulfur compounds in people’s mouths.
 Those volatile sulfur compounds are produced by bacteria and cause breath to smell unpleasant.
 Interestingly enough, this study also noted a decrease in plaque and gingivitis among people who also saw improved breath from consuming plain yogurt.